 One of the biggest and more common lawn care issues is overwatering.
 It's safe to say there's a large portion of homeowners who have no control over their sprinkler system or how to use it effectively.
 The sprinkler runtimes are likely set by their irrigation service upon start-up and never adjusted or monitored.
 This "set it and forget it" approach is convenient but not efficient.
-Often, sprinklers can be seen on before, during, and after rainstorms.
+Often, sprinklers can be seen operating before, during, and after rainstorms.

 Know Your Sprinkler System